jonchapman1/oxford-battery-maths-website/content/software.md

 - well documented

 ## **Flexible**
-- use of syntax tree allows simple integration of new physics
 - many inbuilt models and solvers to provide user with choice
+- submodel structure allows for simple integration of new physics
-- modular code base allows for easy chop and change of any section (e.g. write your own solver)
+- modular code base separates models, discretization and solver so that each can be selected independently  (e.g. easy to include your own solver)
-- open source so anything can be modified
+- open source
-- written in python which is simple and means it is easy to modify code
-- well documented
+- user-friendly python codebase

 ## **Efficient**
-- Passes computationally expensive operations to lower level programming languages (e.g. C)
+- passes computationally expensive operations to lower level programming languages (e.g. C)
-- A range of accurate inbuilt our unique reduced order asymptotic models for many situations
+- includes accurate reduced-order models suitable for many applications
-- Employment of advanced modern numerical analysis techniques (Alex)
+- uses automatic differentiation to compute the Jacobian for any model, greatly improving solver performance

 &nbsp;
 &nbsp;

-You can find us on [Github](https://github.com/pybamm-team/PyBaMM) where you can find instructions to install PyBaMM.
-We are also always open to contributions so please feel free to submit an issue or fork the repository and submit a pull requuest to add to the codebase.
+Please visit the PyBaMM [website](https://pybamm.org) for more information, including a [getting started](https://www.pybamm.org/getting-started) guide.
+The source code is available on [Github](https://github.com/pybamm-team/PyBaMM).
+We are always open to contributions, so please feel free to submit an issue or fork the repository and submit a pull request to add to the codebase.